- DEBT RESTRUCTURING

 Once our initial review is complete and you have elected to retain our firm, your assigned litigator will begin to work with your lenders to secure a method and pathway to get you out of the vicious cycle you are presently in and most importantly, help to get you back control of your business and its cash flow.

 There is never a cost to speak with us and all attorney consultations are always complimentary.
 You deserve to know what options you have.
 Call us today to review your business’s hardship or pending lawsuit.

 We understand this is a confusing and stressful time for you.
 Let us take the burden off of your shoulders.
-Before you have any bank accounts frozen or garnished, UCC liens filed against merchant processors/vendors, or you have a lengthy lawsuit filed against you that you would have to spend countless hours and money on, call us today for a complimentary consultation with our experienced business debt attorneys.
+Before you have any bank accounts frozen or garnished, UCC liens filed against merchant processors/vendors, or you have a lengthy lawsuit filed against you that you would have to spend countless hours and money on, call us today for a complimentary consultation with an experienced business debt attorney.
 We are here to help you any way we can.